 Cat Adoptions $65

-• Choose one of the participating veterinarians from the list provided and schedule a “well pet” visit.
-This must be completed within 10 days of adoption, after which the waived office fee expires.
+- Choose one of the participating veterinarians from the list provided and schedule a “well pet” visit.
+This visit must be completed within 10 days of adoption, after which the waived office fee expires.

-• Be sure to take the Adoption Contract and Kennel Card to the vet visit.
-This is considered your proof of adoption and what the veterinarians honor.
+Be sure to take the Adoption Contract and Kennel Card to the well pet visit.
+This paperwork is considered your proof of adoption and what the veterinarians honor.

-• Your adoption fee covers the cost of spay/neutering, which we try to have completed before the animal leaves the shelter for adoption.
-If your pet is not altered before leaving the shelter because it is too young, your adoption contract gives you 90 days in which to have kittens/puppies spayed/neutered.
+- Your adoption fee covers the cost of spay/neutering, which we try to have completed before the animal leaves the shelter for adoption.
+If your pet is not altered before leaving the shelter because it is too young, your adoption contract gives you 90 days in which to have kittens/puppies spayed or neutered.